anvetsu/reo/docs/tut.md

 ### Repeating yourself

-Motto does not have imperative looping constructs like the `for` loop or `while` loop.
+Reo does not have imperative looping constructs like the `for` loop or `while` loop.
 Instead, repetitive code execution is achieved by recursive function calls.

 A common example of recursion is the function to compute the `n`<sup>th</sup> Fibonacci number: